 0308.03F-05 SUPPORTING GUIDANCE AND EXPLANATORY MATERIAL

-This provides supporting guidance and additional explanation of the various steps in the Fire Protection SDP analysis procedure.
+This section provides supporting guidance and additional explanation of the various steps in the Fire Protection SDP analysis procedure.
 The material includes additional discussion of the relationship between steps, PRA methods background information, and historical perspectives relating to the Fire Protection SDP analysis approach.
 The information in this section is not required for completion of an SDP Phase 1 or Phase 2 analysis; rather, it is intended to enhance the analyst’s understanding of the analysis approach.

 05.01 Phase 1 Analysis Supporting Information